muggy8/improbable/have-and-havenot/bVZCA6VH.md

 I continued to look around the area wondering if I would be able to make my way over to the benches undetected.

-I honestly didn't really know if Mikay's demand of "sneak into the student seating area undetected" was possible or not but I had a feeling that if it was possible, the assassin experience pack would be the most likely tool to be able to make that happen.
+I honestly didn't really know if Mikay's demand of "sneak into the student seating area undetected" was possible or not but I had a feeling that if it was possible, the assassin experience pack would be the tool that is most likely able to be able to make that happen.

-Somehow, with the help of the experience pack.
-I was able to formulate a plan.
+Somehow, with the help of the experience pack, I was able to formulate a plan.

 I could just jump into the building and make my way to the other side stealthily.